 A big team of healthcare professionals may not be needed.
 A primary physician and a nurse may suffice. |

-You would typically interact with the same team of experts and assistants for a well-rounded treatment. | You may not always be attended by the same doctor.
+You may not always be attended by the same doctor.
 A resident doctor may attend to your needs. |

 - The severity of your medical condition